mmomtchev/Urban-Tech-Guerilla/macOS-untraceable-internet.md

 ```

 Now `systemd` does know about this resolver.
 Local Linux queries get routed through `systemd-resolved` and go through the DHCP-provided DNS.
 Remote queries from the Mac host go through `dnscrypt-proxy` and Tor.

+With this setup Tunnelblick will warn you that your DNS does not pass through the VPN tunnel - this is normal, as your DNS uses the Tor network directly.

 ## Playing mobile games on your phone while preserving the secrecy of the AP